November 4, 2011 | HR Compliance | Posted by Ascentis Thought Leadership

 |Vietnam Era Veterans' Readjustment Assistance Act.
 Applies to federal contractors.||Personnel/employment records (see Rehabilitation Act of 1973 above).Affirmative Action Plan for covered veterans.Requires the filing of the annual VETS-100 report.Job openings for positions must be listed with the state employment service.||Two years.
 (Note: If a contractor has fewer than 150 employees or a contract of less than $150,000, the retention period is only one year.)
 AAPs must be updated annually; no current requirement to retain expired plans.
 A copy of the current VETS-100 report must be retained.|

-With Ascentis human capital management software, hr departments can maintain compliance and order, not to mention automate many time and labor intensive processes, saving companies worry, money and hr labor.
+With Ascentis HCM software, HR departments can maintain compliance and order, not to mention automate many time and labor intensive processes, saving companies worry, money and HR labor.

 Download a pdf version of the HR Legislation and Required Record Retention document.